marcusbotacin/BranchMonitoringProject/README.md

 The Branch Monitoring Project.

 ### Goal
-Branch Monitor is an alternative for runtime process monitoring on modern (Windows) systems.
+The Branch Monitor Framework (BMF) is an alternative for runtime process monitoring on modern (Windows) systems.
 Our approach makes use of Branch Trace Store (BTS) from Intel's processors to implement a dynamic, transparent framework.
-The framework provide many analysis facilities, such as function call tracing and Control Flow Graph (CFG) reconstruction.
+The framework provides many analysis facilities, such as function call tracing and Control Flow Graph (CFG) reconstruction.

 ### Author